Strategic Human Capital Insights

 Both employee and manager loyalty has always been considered a good thing.
 So what’s changed?
 When does being loyal long-term, at all costs, go from a virtue to a liability?

-Here are some important questions to consider when thinking about manager loyalty:
+Here are some essential questions to consider when thinking about loyalty:

-• What does it mean for the employee who is attached to the old rules and controls and is having real issues adapting to the new work reality?
+• What does it mean for the employee to be attached to the old rules and controls and have real issues adapting to the new work reality?

 • What does it mean for the manager who must manage these two conflicting and competing employee needs?